-The curriculum committee is responsible for the curriculum of the undergraduate program.
-It recommends the addition/ revision/deletion of courses and administers course evaluations.
+The Curriculum Committee is responsible for the curriculum of the undergraduate program.
+It recommends the addition/revision/deletion of courses and administers course evaluations.
 It also approves course outlines and calendar materials.
 The committee makes recommendations to the dean regarding complement planning.
-It is composed of the dean, associate deans, the physical practicum co-ordinator, three faculty members, the registrar as well as one undergraduate student, one athletic instructor and one alumni/ae representative.
+It is composed of the dean, vice dean, director - undergraduate program, the physical practicum co-ordinator, three faculty members, the registrar as well as one undergraduate student, one athletic instructor and one alumni/ae representative.